Latest Press Releases

 The last few years have been an incredible whirlwind for Carisa.
-After touring internationally for 2 years, winning an acting and a modeling award, being featured on television and magazine covers and winning a guinness world record, Carisa has moved back to Calgary excited to get in touch with old friends.
+After touring internationally for 2 years, winning an acting and a modelling award, being featured on television and magazine covers and winning a Guinness world record, Carisa has moved back to Calgary excited to get in touch with old friends.

-Since returning she’s working on publishing a 2nd edition of here instructional DVD, planned a successful festival, got back to work on Firepedia the online resources, joined committees in support of fire arts and started a small art and training studio downtown calgary.
+Since returning she’s working on publishing the 2nd edition of her instructional DVD, planned a successful festival, got back to work on Firepedia the online resources, joined committees in support of fire arts and started a small art and training studio downtown Calgary.

 If your interested in finding out more, in the last couple years Hendrix has began blogging about her adventures and passions here on Carisahendrix.com to help digest and contemplate the weird life that has taken her over.